How I built a Notion Custom Agent to read my newsletters for me

 • Two Notion databases: one for individual newsletter items, one for monthly digests

 The instructions I wrote are below.
 Copy and adapt freely.
-Key things to keep if you're modifying for a different setup: the duplicate-check logic using Gmail Message ID rather than subject line (subject lines aren't unique, Message IDs are), the timezone specification, and the explicit instruction not to proceed without a confirmed month.
+Key things to keep if you're modifying for a different setup: the duplicate-check logic using Gmail Message ID rather than subject line (subject lines aren't unique, Message IDs are), the batching rule so large months don't stall, the timezone specification, and the explicit instruction not to proceed without a confirmed month.
 That last one sounds minor, but without it the agent will try to process your entire inbox history.

 Full agent instructions